Your ELCP Instructors:

 Education: B.A.
 Oregon State University; M.A.
 (TESOL) Portland State University

 Professor Kevin Bowles graduated with a bachelor’s degree in communication from Oregon State University (OSU) in 1997 and received his master’s in teaching English to speakers of other languages from Portland State University in 2010.
 He taught argument and critical discourse and public speaking at OSU for four years, English communication at Katano High School in Osaka, Japan for three years, and ESL at Portland Community College for three years.
 He is interested in experiencing culture through travel; promoting self and community awareness; and teaching communication for cultural, political and social improvement.

 Education: B.A.
 Hons.
 Portsmouth Polytechnic, U.K.; Diploma in Teaching English Overseas, Manchester University, U.K.; M.A.
 University of California Los Angeles

 A member of the Linfield faculty since 1985, Professor Sandra Lee received her bachelor’s degree in French studies from Portsmouth Polytechnic in the United Kingdom.
-She is the co-author of several texts, including “Seeing the Big Picture: Exploring American Cultures on Film,” which uses popular films to illustrate aspects of various cultures, such as African, Chinese, Mexican and Muslim American cultures.
+She is the co-author of several texts, including “Seeing the Big Picture: Exploring American Cultures on Film,” which uses popular films to illustrate aspects of intercultural communication.
 Prior to coming to Linfield, Professor Lee taught in China and in many European countries.
-Her work focuses on creating opportunities for U.S. and international students to learn from each other, both in and outside the classroom.
-Professor Lee’s academic interests include intercultural communication and second language acquisition, and in fall 2012, she went on sabbatical to study international communication on campus.
+Her academic interests include intercultural communication, using short stories and poetry in the ESL classroom, and creating opportunities for U.S. and international students to learn from each other.

 Cook Hall 102